Rchou97/rchou97.github.io/_portfolio/96-Restaurant-Analytics.md

     * IAM & Admin: for providing and revoking access for different users and GCP services.
   * Data Engineering
     * BigQuery: used as data warehouse for analytics and powering the dashboard with data.
-    * Cloud Functions: functions which are created in Python for the different ETL stages with all targeted to the BigQuery data warehouse.
+    * Cloud Run Functions: functions which are created in Python for the different ETL stages with all targeted to the BigQuery data warehouse.
     * Cloud Scheduler: the scheduled triggers for single Cloud Functions.
 * Python
 * SQL (BigQuery)